 This one is not nearly as important as the first two priorities.
 As we all know, carbohydrates will help you train better.
-They can also help you get a nice pump (up to you whether you think that matters and helps muscle gain, I’m sticking to nutrition here).
+They are the ideal fuel for training.
+Carbs can also help you get a nice pump.
 Seriously, try training while on low carbs, compared to high carbs; it is an enormous difference.

 With fat, the key thing that is of importance is to keep it above a bare minimum level.
 If you go too low-fat, it will affect your hormones.
-To make it clearer, if you don’t eat enough fat your testosterone will crash which will severely impact your ability to gain muscle.
-For most people 30g of fat per day appears to be the cut-off.
-I like to stick with 50g as a safer cut-off, but it requires some common sense since people of different sizes will have different requirements.
-Although this is not well studied either, choosing high-carb or high-fat appears to be slightly more effective than being in the middle-ground.
+If you don’t eat enough fat your testosterone will likely decrease which will severely impact your ability to gain muscle.

 4) Protein Distribution

-The other thing worth discussing is the anabolic window.
-This has been debated beyond belief.
-Alan Aragon and Brad Schoefield discuss the topic far better than I ever could in this article.
 It’s debatable whether it is important for people who aren’t fasting.
-If you miss the window you aren’t going to lose all your gains, however if you are doing everything you can to maximise gains then it would be best to pay it some attention.
-To be safe, have 20-40g of protein in both your pre-and post-workout meals.
-Use common sense here too, 20g won’t be enough if you are big and 40g might be unnecessary if you are small.
+If you miss the window you aren’t going to lose all your gains, however, if you are doing everything you can to maximise gains then it would be best to pay it some attention.